homebysix/auto-update-magic/README.md

 #### Exercise 6c: Sending software directly to Self Service policies

-<div style="border: 1px solid #ddd; background-color: #f5d0d2; padding: 10px; margin: 10px; font-size: 0.85em;">This is the workflow that's most likely to bite you later, because it's deploying directly to production.
-Proceed with caution.</div>
+:warning: This is the workflow that's most likely to bite you later, because it's deploying directly to production.
+Proceed with caution.

 For certain software, you may want to have updates available immediately in Self Service.
 This workflow is good for software which meets the following criteria: